SannaBerg/docs-example/docs/index.md

 You should now be able to access data by calling the Google Analytics Data API.
 To validate this, we will query the number of active users in the last 7 days by calling the `runReport` endpoint using curl.

 The `runReport` endpoint is used to fetch analytics data, like user counts, sessions, countries, and events for a Google Analytics property.
-This guide does not cover the full details of how to use the Google Analytics API.
+This guide does not cover the full details of how to use the Google Analytics Data API.
 For full information on the endpoints request and response structure, see the [`runReport`](https://developers.google.com/analytics/devguides/reporting/data/v1/rest/v1beta/properties/runReport) documentation.
 For instructions on how to work with the Google Analytics Data API, see the [Google Analytics Data API documentation](https://developers.google.com/analytics/devguides/reporting/data/v1).

 To call `runReport` using curl: